This Practice Test Will Help Prepare You for Your Math Entrance Exam

 We commend you on your choices, and we’re seriously enthusiastic about guiding you along the road to success.

-One of our first recommendations for students entering our Game Development, Simulation & Visualization, and Software Development programs is that you start preparing now for the math exam that will determine your eligibility for your chosen program.
+One of our first recommendations for students entering our Game Development, Simulation & Visualization, and Computer Science programs is that you start preparing now for the math exam that will determine your eligibility for your chosen program.
 Because of the focused nature of these programs, it’s important that you’re well-versed in certain skills – including pre-calculus, algebra 2, and trigonometry – before you step foot in the classroom.

 To gauge your skills, we suggest taking this practice test.
 It’s similar to the actual exam in regards to both scope and content, so it’s a good way to predict how well you’ll do on the entrance exam.